Colonel Luis Arturo Rodríguez Meneses Air Base

-Colonel Luis Arturo Rodríguez Meneses Air Base (Base Aérea Coronel Luis Arturo Rodríguez Meneses) (ICAO: SKUA) is a Colombian military base assigned to the Colombian Air Force (Fuerza Aérea Colombiana or FAC) Eastern Air Group (Grupo Aéreo del Oriente or GAORI).
+Colonel Luis Arturo Rodríguez Meneses Air Base (Base Aérea Coronel Luis Arturo Rodríguez Meneses) (ICAO: SKUA) is a Colombian military base assigned to the Colombian Aerospace Force (Fuerza Aeroespacial Colombiana or FAC) Eastern Air Group (Grupo Aéreo del Oriente or GAORI).
 The base is located in Marandúa, near Santa Rita, in the Vichada department of Colombia.
 It is named in honor of Colonel Luis Arturo Rodríguez Meneses.

 Facilities

 The air base resides at an elevation of 285 ft above mean sea level.
 It has one runway designated 07/25 with an asphalt surface measuring 6780 × 145 ft.
 There is also a closed grass runway designated 03/21 which measures 8110 × 100 ft.